chasewaldron2400/Online-Personal-Portfolio/README.md

-# week2Challenge
+# Online Portfolio

-Online portfolio built from scratch
+Online portfolio built without starter code.

 ## Description

 This project is an online portfolio built from scratch with no starter code.
+This can be used for the user to learn about the projects I've been doing and learn about me.

 ## Table of Contents